Even though fishery is by far the largest contributor to the Faroese GDP, the Faroese economy is becoming increasingly diversified.

 Renewable energy and greentech are other areas that have vast growth potential in the Faroes.
 The Faroese government as well as business environment have acknowledged the importance of implementing new, innovative mind-sets in the way business is done in the Faroes: Especially within fishery and the maritime industries.

-For further information about the Faroese economy, consult the website of the Governmental Bank.
+For further information about the Faroese economy, consult the website of the Ministry of Finance.

 For general information about the Faroe Islands, please see the booklet Faroe Islands in figures 2013 published by Statistics Faroe Islands.